-These funds have higher fees associated with the fund because the stocks are sold more often.
+These funds have higher fees because the stocks are sold more often.
 These funds are more aggressive, and as a result, the growth is the greatest over long periods of time.
-However, this also means that there may be greater short-term risk.
-If you need to use the money in the next five years, you may want to consider a different type of mutual fund.
+However, this also means that there is a greater risk.
+If you are risk-averse, you may want to consider a different type of mutual fund.

 A value fund is a fund that buys stocks when they are undervalued and holds onto them as they grow.
 This is not a fund where they sell stocks as often.
 The stocks they purchase usually have good dividends, which is one of the ways that they make money.

-These funds work in two different ways.
-Some of the mutual funds hold stocks from all of the companies listed over the index, while others pick and choose a few stocks over the wide spectrum.
+These funds work in two different ways: Some of the mutual funds hold stocks from all of the companies listed over the index, while others pick and choose a few stocks over the wide spectrum.
 The fees on these are generally the lowest since the companies do not often sell the stocks.

-This means the risk is more spread out, but it can also limit the growth potential that is available.
-It is important that you choose a fund with a good performance record, in order to make the best blend funds investment that you can.
+This means the risk is more spread out, but it can also limit the fund's growth potential.
+It is important that you choose a fund with a good performance record, in order to make the best investment possible.

 05Choosing the Best Type of Funds for Your Investments